kubedb/docs/docs/guides/mariadb/concepts/mariadb/index.md

 #### spec.podTemplate.spec.args

 `spec.podTemplate.spec.args` is an optional field.
 This can be used to provide additional arguments for database installation.
-To learn about available args of `mariadbd`, visit [here](https://dev.mariadb.com/doc/refman/8.0/en/server-options.html).
+To learn about available args of `mysqld`, visit [here](https://mariadb.com/kb/en/mysqld-options/).

 #### spec.podTemplate.spec.env